DominikaMazur99/movie_finder_react_app/README.md

-## Movie Finder App
+# Movie Finder App

-# Simple application which allow us to find an interesting movies.
+This is a simple application that allows you to find interesting movies.

-# How you can use it?
+## How to Use

+Follow these steps to use the Movie Finder App:

-1. Clone respository on Your computer.
+1. Clone the repository to your computer.
-2. 'npm install' - in main catalog
+2. Run `npm install` in the main catalog.
-3. 'npm start'
+3. Start the app with `npm start`.
-4. 'npm run api'
+4. Start the API server with `npm run api`.

+## User Registration and Login

-# Then you have to register and login.
+Before using the app, you need to register and login with your credentials.

+## Finding Movies

-# You can find film using searcher or paginate.
+You can find movies using the search bar or by navigating through the pagination.

+## Adding Movies to Favorites

-# You can add films to favourites.
+You have the option to add movies to your favorites list.

+Enjoy finding and exploring movies with the Movie Finder App!